Virginia Psychology Doctorate Programs

 University of Virginia

-The University of Virginia, founded by Thomas Jefferson, offers a Ph.D. in Psychology in several specialties, including clinical, cognitive, community, developmental, social, and quantitative psychology.
+The University of Virginia, founded by Thomas Jefferson, offers a Ph.D. in Clinical Psychology that’s been APA-accredited since 1988.
+It also offers Ph.D. specialties in these non-APA-accredited areas: cognitive, community, developmental, social, quantitative, and systems and behavioral neuroscience.
 The major goal of the Department of Psychology is to ready the doctoral student for clinical research, both applied and basic, as well as teaching at a university.
-The program is unique in that it has integrated training in both clinical and school psychology.
 This is a five-year, full-time degree that requires a one-year internship to graduate.
+The University of Virginia also offers a Ph.D. in combined Clinical-School Psychology that’s APA-accredited.

 - Institution type: Public